MoonLake Immunotherapeutics (MLTX) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Nov.
-18, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against MoonLake Immunotherapeutics ("MoonLake" or the "Company") (NASDAQ: MLTX).
+LOS ANGELES, Nov.
+21, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to MoonLake Immunotherapeutics ("MoonLake" or the "Company") (NASDAQ: MLTX) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN MOONLAKE IMMUNOTHERAPEUTICS (MLTX), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE DECEMBER 15, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?